danplisetsky/danplisetsky.github.io-legacy/_posts/2018-06-26-how-i-figured-out-recursion.markdown

 > Write a program that prints the numbers from 1 to 100.
 If it’s a multiple of 3, it should print “Fizz”.
 If it’s a multiple of 5, it should print “Buzz”.
 If it’s a multiple of 3 and 5, it should print “Fizz Buzz”.

 Let's try to immediately think about the problem in terms of data structures.
 What we're effectively asked to do is, given a list of numbers from 1 to 100, transform it into a list of strings according to certain rules.
-We will need:
+We will need to:

 - Enumerate the list
 - Transform its elements one by one